 A timely approach to competitive analysis will help you gain better insights through your competitor's marketing strategy.
 Always try to provide the best deals for the customer to choose your product.

 Keep an eye on your sales pipeline and monitoring those will help you bring business.
 If the economic conditions of your client/ customer are at their best now, they are likely to invest in their business for betterment.

 Stay updated with the current changes and demand in the market, understanding the customer’s behavior helps you to stay on top of the market.

 Be aware of the new laws guiding your business, it may take you to the top or just ditch back.
 Keeping the newest trends in your product and fulfilling customer’s demand can safeguard you.

 Are you lagging behind in providing the necessary modifications in your product that your customers are looking for?
 Or haven’t changed the pricing model for years?
 Then this may be a major reason for your sales decline.

-If your product is complementing to any other product in the market which you are not selling, and if that complimentary product has a high demand.
-Then you are supposing to be gaining business.
+If your product is complementing any other product in the market which you are not selling, and if that complimentary product has a high demand.
+Then you are supposed to be gaining business.